-Rolf Hind’s career has blossomed in a multitude of directions – establishing him now as a major force as soloist, composer, recording artist, chamber musician, pedagogue, collaborator and concert planner.
-His work as a recitalist has taken him to many of the leading new music festivals in Europe – by way of Carnegie Hall, Sydney Opera House and tours of Korea, Taiwan and Cuba.
+Rolf Hind’s career has established him as a major force as soloist, composer, recording artist, chamber musician, pedagogue, collaborator and concert planner.
+He has given recitals at many of Europe’s leading new music festivals, and at Carnegie Hall, Sydney Opera House and on tours of Korea, Taiwan and Cuba.

-Rolf has worked with many leading conductors, including Ashkenazy, Knussen, Rattle, David Robertson and Andrew Davis and appeared at the BBC Proms seven times.
-Orchestras he has worked with include the Chamber Orchestra of Europe, Munich Philharmonic, Danish Radio Symphony Orchestra, Malmö Symphony, and Baltimore Symphony Orchestra, and many appearances with the London Sinfonietta, the LPO, RPO, the BBC Symphony and all the other BBC orchestras.
+Rolf has worked with many leading conductors, including Ashkenazy, Knussen, Rattle, David Robertson and Andrew Davis and appeared seven times at the BBC Proms.
+Orchestras he has worked with include the Chamber Orchestra of Europe, Munich Philharmonic, Danish Radio Symphony Orchestra, Malmö Symphony, and Baltimore Symphony Orchestra, many appearances with the London Sinfonietta, the LPO, RPO, and with all the BBC orchestras.

-The roster of composers who have worked with Rolf or written for him reads like a Who’s Who, and includes Tan Dun, John Adams, Helmut Lachenmann, Unsuk Chin, Elliott Carter, George Benjamin, James MacMillan amongst many others.
-Rolf’s growing list of compositions include a piano concerto, Maya-Sesha, nominated for a British Composer’s Award and a concerto for accordion and orchestra with soloist James Crabb and the BBC Symphony Orchestra, premiered at London’s Barbican Centre.
-Much of his music is inspired by a fascination with the culture, mythology, philosophy and music of India, which he has travelled to often.
-At the same time it draws on the technical adventurousness of certain performers, including himself.
+Composers who have worked with Rolf or written for him include Tan Dun, John Adams, Helmut Lachenmann, Unsuk Chin, Elliott Carter, George Benjamin and James MacMillan.
+Rolf’s compositions include a piano concerto, Maya-Sesha (nominated for a British Composer’s Award) and a concerto for accordion, premiered at London’s Barbican Centre.
+Much of his music is inspired by India, where he travels often, while drawing on the technical adventurousness of performers including himself.

-An interest in new dance has resulted in various collaborations for example with leading Portuguese choreographer Rui Horta on a large-scale tour of a new work, Danza Preparata, featuring the Sonatas and Interludes of John Cage for prepared piano, with dancer.
-Premiered in Porto in, the work toured all over Europe, including Rome, Vilnius, Strasbourg, Dresden, Salzburg and at London’s Southbank Centre.
+An interest in new dance has resulted in collaborations including with choreographer Rui Horta on a large-scale tour of a new work, Danza Preparata, featuring John Cage’s Sonatas and Interludes for prepared piano, with dancer.